testrawgkiom/special-disco/README.md

 **special disco**

-used for **manual testing**, by an independent user installation! test2 22
+used for **manual testing**, by an independent user installation! test 3